derekrsargent/baseball-stats-website/README.md

-# Baseball Team and Player Stat Website Application
+## Baseball Team and Player Stat Website Application

-This project is a website application that shows
+### Description

+This project is a website application created using React that includes a page listing all MLB teams, a page for each team showing their roster, and a page for individual players showing some biograhpical information and tables with their stats - along with dynamic navigation.

-## Initial Set-Up
+### Initial Set-Up

-In the project directory, you can run:
+In the project directory, run `npm install` to install the package dependancies.

-### `npm install`

-## Available Scripts
+### Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+In the project directory, run `npm start` to run the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.